VicStew/async-mpesa/readme.md

 /// Create a client to make requests with default config or you can provide your own check the docs for more info let client = Client::with_config(config);

-/// all fields must be provided let request = ExpressPushRequestArgs::default()
+/// all fields must be provided as strings let request = ExpressPushRequestArgs::default()
     .PartyA()
     .PartyB()